Factsheet

 Criminal Exploitation

-Use this factsheet to make sure your staff know about the different forms child criminal exploitation can take and who's more at risk, as well as what they should look out for and do if they have concerns.
+Help your staff recognise the different forms child criminal exploitation can take, know who's more at risk, and what they should look out for and do if they have concerns.

 Ref: 1976